philipwalton/mozart/README.md

 Citizen.addSetters('name', 'age');
 ```

-Lastly, if you want to add a getter and setter for the same property you could simply use `addAccessors`.
+Lastly, if you want to add a getter and setter for the same property you could simply use `addAccessors`, which does both at the same time.

 ```javascript
 var Citizen = ctor();